Chapter 25: There be no Wilting Here

 "Yes, we are here," Belle said as she stood at the other side of the bed.

 Chip stepped aside so Adam could stand in his spot.
 Adam took his daughter's weak hand into his own.
 As he did, something awful struck him from the inside.
 This something sang a most gloomy song, a song of death and loss.
-It was a song of what may have been about to happen-a reoccurrence of something that had happened before.
+It was a song of what may have been about to happen- a reoccurrence of something from before.

 Belle and Adam stayed by their daughter's bedside for the next few hours.
 Chip spent most of his time pacing about the room, although he had made Adele some soup and had also spent some more time at her side.
 The doctor had left long ago, for there was not much more that he could do.
 Adele had just awaken from another bout of sleep, and Adam granted Chip a moment to speak with her as he stepped aside.
-Belle, on the other hand, had fallen asleep as she knelt on the other side of the bed while her daughter also slept.
+Belle, on the other hand, remained kneeling at her daughter's side.

 "Our son is beautiful," Chip said as he swept Adele's hair to the side.